3rd week of pregnancy equals 1 month or, 1st trimester

 The main ovulation signs include:

-- Slight pain on one side of the body (where the ovulated ovary is located);
+- Slight pain and cramps on one side of the body (where the ovulated ovary is located);

 - Increased cervical mucous that resembles raw egg white;